 Q: Where are America’s remaining wild horses and burros?

 A: Today, wild horses and burros can be found primarily on government-designated Herd Management Areas (HMAs) in ten western states: Arizona, California, Colorado, Idaho, Montana, Nevada, New Mexico, Oregon, Utah, and Wyoming.
 Six states have already lost their entire wild horse populations.

 Q: Is there an overpopulation of wild horses on public lands?

 A: Wild horses comprise a minute fraction of grazing animals on public lands, where they are sometimes outnumbered by cattle by upwards of 50 to 1.
-The Free-Roaming Wild Horse and Burro Act of 1971 states that, in a given area, a certain amount of vegetation may be eaten as forage.
+The Wild and Free-Roaming Horses and Burros Act states that, in a given area, a certain amount of vegetation may be eaten as forage.
 Only when that amount is exceeded are there too many animals.
-The Bureau of Land Management (BLM) has favored cattle in setting “appropriate” wild horse population levels, resulting in indiscriminate removal of horses and burros from public lands.
+The Bureau of Land Management (BLM) has favored cattle in setting “appropriate” wild horse population levels, resulting in the indiscriminate removal of horses and burros from public lands.
 From over 2 million wild horses on the range in 1900, by some accounts, our wild horse population now stands at 95,000 by BLM’s estimate.

 Q: Aren’t wild horses suffering from drought and starvation out on the range?

 A: Mismanagement is at the root of most of these problems.
 Despite federal protection, wild horses have been relegated to the most inhospitable areas of the range.
 Still, they have adapted and survived; most horses rounded up by the BLM are well-fed and healthy.
 However, public land fencing often prevents horses from accessing scarce natural water sources and disrupts their widespread grazing patterns.
 In such instances, better in-the-wild management is the answer, rather than costly and traumatic round-ups.

 Q: Are wild horses responsible for overgrazing on public lands?